Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "Better.
 Fuckin’ *love* Crude, right?"

 Regaari chitter-sighed.
-"I love the results, certainly...but that’s a philosophical question for another day.
+"I love the results, certainly... but that’s a philosophical question for another day.
 We should meander back and see what’s next."

 Hunter nodded, and followed.
 "Thanks."